MESH-Research/Pilcrow/README.md

 Instructions for deploying Pilcrow on your own server can be found in [our documentation](https://pilcrow.meshresearch.dev/install/)

 ## Contributing
 See our [contribution documentation](https://pilcrow.meshresearch.dev/developers/#contributor-workflow) for help getting started with a Pilcrow development environment.
-Feel free to reach out to the core team via [Github Discussions](https://github.com/mesh-research/pilcrow/discussions)
+Feel free to reach out to the core team via [GitHub Discussions](https://github.com/mesh-research/pilcrow/discussions)

 Pilcrow welcomes and recognizes the contributions of all contributors to our project, not just code.
 You can see the [full list of contributors](https://pilcrow.meshresearch.dev/developers/team) on our documentation site.